 - The increasing importance of Central Otago as a regional service base.

-- New industry sectors such as tourism and viticulture as well as continued growth strengthening of traditional industries.
+- New industry sectors such as viticulture as well as continued growth strengthening of traditional industries such as horticulture and tourism.

 Future growth projections indicate that the population of the District will continue to grow.
 The question is how much!
 Work done for the District Council by Rationale consultants for long term planning purposes suggests an average annual growth rate through to 2045 of 0.6% which would result in a resident population then of 22,085.

 Due to its small base, however the change in Central Otago’s population will continue to be subject to surges both inwards and outwards.
 For example, a major mining or hydro development could see a huge influx of people to the district.